SAWA

 - Focus on Impact

-SAWA Rotterdam is a unique, circular and Paris Proof wooden residential building 50 meters high.
-Four core values guided its design and development: CO2-reduction (air), Circularity (earth), Biodiversity (animals and plants), Inclusiveness, health and sharing (people).
+SAWA Rotterdam is a unique, circular, and Paris Proof wooden residential building 50 meters high.
+Four core values guided its design and development: CO2-reduction (air), Circularity (earth), Biodiversity (animals and plants), Inclusivity, health and sharing (people).

 CO2-reduction

-What is exceptional about SAWA is that the building is constructed entirely in CLT (cross laminated timber) and Glulam (laminated wood): the use of concrete has been kept to a minimum.
-This makes SAWA a Paris Proof building, fully in line with the Paris and Glasgow Climate Accords, European Green Deal, UN Sustainable Development Goals and objectives of the City of Rotterdam to reduce CO2-emissions.
-Benefits of building in CLT are multiple.
-First, wood stores CO2 up, thus reducing emissions.
-In addition, it is an excellent building material because, compared to concrete, it is lighter, faster, safer, more durable and reusable.
-In addition, we increase living comfort with the application and warm appearance of wood.
-At SAWA, the wood in the homes and on the galleries and balconies is therefore kept in sight as much as possible.
+What makes SAWA exceptional is that the building is entirely constructed from CLT (cross laminated timber) and Glulam (laminated timber): the use of concrete has been minimized.
+This makes SAWA a Paris Proof building, fully in line with the Paris and Glasgow Climate Agreements, the European Green Deal, UN Sustainable Development Goals, and the objectives of the municipality of Rotterdam to reduce CO2-emissions.
+The advantages of building with CLT are manifold.
+Firstly, wood stores CO2 2, thereby reducing emissions.
+Furthermore, it is an excellent building material because, compared to concrete, it is lighter, faster, safer, more sustainable, and reusable.
+Additionally, we enhance living comfort through the application and warm aesthetic of wood.
+At SAWA, the wood in the residences, galleries, and balconies has therefore been kept as visible as possible.

 Circularity

-For SAWA, a circular timber building system was used with dry separable solutions.
-The floors are constructed of CLT with a dry ballast on top instead of (cast) concrete.
-All components in the floor can thus be detached in the future and the materials are reusable (urban mining).
-With this, SAWA sets a new standard in circular construction.
-The design of SAWA is based on the Open Building principle: the main load-bearing structure consists of floors, beams and columns.
-This creates a high degree of flexibility and free layouts.
-This contributes to the future-proofing of the building.
+For SAWA, a circular timber construction system with dry, separable solutions has been applied.
+The floors are constructed from CLT with a dry ballast on top instead of (cast) concrete.
+All components in the floor are thus detachable in the future, and the materials are reusable (urban mining).
+SAWA thereby sets a new standard in circular construction.
+The design of SAWA is based on the Open Building principle: the main load-bearing structure consists of floors, beams, and columns.
+This creates a high degree of flexibility and adaptable layouts.
+This contributes to the future-proofness of the building.

-The trees used for the CLT construction came from sustainable production forests in North Rhine-Westphalia, West Germany.
-For every tree felled, four trees of different species were planted back.
-Further materials used are as biobased as possible and provided with a materials passport
+The trees used for the CLT construction originate from sustainable production forests in North Rhine-Westphalia, West Germany.
+For every tree harvested, four trees of different species were replanted.
+Furthermore, applied materials are as biobased as possible and provided with a materials passport.

 Biodiversity

-Dutch cities continue to grow and the quality of life is coming under increasing pressure.
-The effects of this urbanization on the human ecosystem - flooding, heat stress and increased CO2-emissions - are increasingly visible and noticeable.
-At the same time, the habitat of birds, bees, butterflies and other insects is being significantly reduced by the same development.
-SAWA is helping to reverse this development by contributing to a healthy living environment for people, plants and animals.
-This starts with a nature-inclusive design that was created together with urban ecologists and biologists.
-For example, there are perennial flower and plant containers on the terraces and balconies, the planting is chosen site-specific (depending on the sun orientation and height in the building) and a food source for the animal species present.
+Dutch cities continue to grow, and the quality of life is increasingly under pressure.
+The consequences of this urbanization on the human ecosystem – water nuisance, heat stress, and increased CO2-emissions – are becoming increasingly visible and noticeable.
+Simultaneously, the habitat of birds, bees, butterflies, and other insects is significantly restricted by the same development.
+SAWA brings about a shift in this development by contributing to a healthy living environment for humans, plants, and animals.
+This begins with a nature-inclusive design developed in collaboration with urban ecologists and biologists.
+For example, there are permanent flower and plant boxes on the terraces and balconies, the planting is chosen site-specifically (depending on sun orientation and height in the building) and serves as a food source for the present animal species.
 Nesting boxes provide safe shelter for birds and insects.
-With these interventions, SAWA connects to the existing ecological structures in the city to contribute to an increase in biodiversity.
+With these interventions, SAWA connects to the existing ecological structures in the city, thereby contributing to an increase in biodiversity.

-"We build the city with love for the neighborhood and nature.
-This is how we develop SAWA for and from the neighborhood.
-With this building, we are giving something back to the city."
+“We build for the city with a deep appreciation for both the neighborhood and nature.
+In this spirit, we develop SAWA for and in collaboration with the local community.
+Through this building, we aim to give back to the city.”

 Mark Compeer

-Due to the mix of owner-occupied and rental homes (from 50 to 167 m2) SAWA Rotterdam accommodates a diverse community and reflection of the city.
-Fifty apartments (about half of the number of homes) are intended for middle rent.
-This makes living in SAWA accessible and affordable for all kinds of income groups.
-Another distinguishing element of the SAWA housing concept are the various shared functions that relieve residents and actively contribute to the (growth of a) community.
-These include shared mobility, chore materials and space, and a shared vegetable garden.
+Through the mix of owner-occupied and rental homes (from 50 to 167 m2) SAWA Rotterdam offers space for a diverse community and a reflection of the city.
+Fifty apartments (approximately half of the total units) are designated for mid-range rental.
+This makes living in SAWA accessible and affordable for various income groups.
+Another distinctive element of the SAWA residential concept is the variety of shared functions that relieve residents and actively contribute to the growth of a community.
+Examples include shared mobility, DIY tools and workspace, and a communal vegetable garden.

-Places in the building for meeting and connection favor local initiatives and serve the entire neighborhood.
-The same goes for the hospitality and social facilities in the building's plinth.
+The spaces within the building for encounter and connection are conducive to local initiatives and serve the entire neighborhood.
+This also applies to the hospitality and social facilities in the plinth of the building.

 tons of stored CO2